-As autumn arrives and brings with it a provincial election, I urge you to consider who has the best plan for the future and for addressing the shortcomings in our system exposed by the pandemic.
+Autumn arrived and brought with it a provincial election.
+I hope voters elected a government with the best plan for the future and for addressing the shortcomings in our system exposed by the pandemic.

 Eldercare, childcare, pharmacare, education, income protection, fair labour standards and decent wages can be achieved if we work together to build a better future for all.